quinscape/domainql-form/docs/getting-started.md

 The `onSubmit` arrow function prop then receives the submit result again as typed GraphQL data.

-The `horizontal` flag puts the whole form into horizontal mode and makes all fields render horizontally.
+The setting the layout to FormLayout.HORIZONTAL puts the whole form into horizontal mode and makes all fields render horizontally.

 ## &lt;Field/&gt; abstraction